syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Customizing-the-Suggestion-DropDown.md

 # Customizing the Suggestion DropDown

-The suggestion list displaying behaviour can be customised based on the entered text and delays in displaying the items.
+The suggestion list displaying behavior can be customized based on the entered text and delays in displaying the items.

 ## Set Minimum Prefix Character